d3v1l1989/Followarr/README.md

 ### ⚙️ Post-Installation Configuration

-*   **Database & Logs:** Followarr uses Docker named volumes (`followarr-data` and `followarr-logs`) by default to store the database and logs.
-These are managed by Docker and persist even if the container is removed.
+*   **Database & Logs:** Followarr uses bind mounts to store the database and logs in the `data` and `logs` directories respectively.
+These directories are mounted from your host system and will persist even if the container is removed or restarted.
 *   **Plex Webhook:** Configure Plex to send webhook notifications to Followarr for new episodes (see details below).

 #### Plex Webhook Setup